 Sealers can also come in the form of an additive.
 These are mixed with the grout before installation and form an integral protection from stains.

 There are certain instances where caulk should be used in place of grout.
 Technically speaking, anytime there is a change in backing surface or substrate, caulk should be used so the surfaces can freely move.
 This includes wall joints and the joints between walls and floors.
-Caulk is typically dispensed at inside corners and anywhere the tile meets another material.
+Caulk is typically dispensed at inside corners and anywhere the tile meets another material, like a bathtub.

 Grout can crack when there is movement in the walls, floors, or countertops.
 This inevitably allows moisture in, which can cause structural problems in certain places.
 Although grout cannot hide corner cuts as efficiently as caulking, it is often used by installers because: